-The time for the coastally trapped waves to propagate northward from the equatorial Pacific is two months or less (Fiedler 1984, Spillane et al. 1987, Kosro 2002).
+The time for the coastally trapped waves to propagate northward from the equatorial Pacific is 1-2 months or less (Fiedler, 1984; Spillane et al.,

+1987; Kosro, 2002).
 If these waves were the only external factor driving interannual anomalies in SMB, one would expect a maximum in the correlation between NINO3 and properties within SMB at such a time lag.
-As it turns out, the time-lag correlation between SST in SMB and NINO3 is quite broad with a maximum at time-lag zero, suggesting that a combination of atmospheric teleconnection and coastal wave dynamics is responsible for the SST anomalies.
-Another factor to consider is that our smoothing with a 100-d filter tends to suppress correlations shorter than this period.
+As it turns out, the timelag correlation between SST in SMB and NINO3 is quite broad with a maximum at time-lag zero, suggesting that a combination of atmospheric teleconnection and coastal wave dynamics is responsible for the SST anomalies.
+Another factor to consider is that our smoothing with a 100-day filter tends to suppress correlations shorter than this period.